Master of Science in Nursing (MSN)

 |June 15||July 15|

 - Implement the selected advanced nurse role-leader, educator or informaticist- within health care.

 - Develop and nurture interprofessional collaborations by communicating and consulting with other health care professionals, including administrators, community leaders and regulators.

 - Evaluate the influence of ethical principles on personal and organizational decision-making.

-- Utilize nursing research for the promotion of quality nursing education, health care, and evidence based practice.
+- Utilize nursing research for the promotion of quality nursing education, safe client-centered health care, and evidence based practice.

 - Employ critical thinking in the application of nursing and multidisciplinary theoretical frameworks to foster optimal client health outcomes.

 - Exemplify cultural competence and sensitivity to diversity in dynamic academic and health care environments.

 - Demonstrate competence in leadership roles and a commitment to ongoing professional development for the provision of quality, cost-effective client-centered health care and the advancement of nursing practice.